dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

     In addition, there are several layers provided by Google Earth Engine and other services:

+    - Population

-    - Population density
+    - Population age groups

     - Elevation

+    - Precipitation

     - Temperature

-    - Precipitation

     - Landcover

-    - Nighttime lights

     _Labels overlay_ is an [external
     layer](#using_maps_external_map_layers) defined in the Maintenance app.